junaidbhura/gumponents/README.md

 <img src="https://user-images.githubusercontent.com/2512525/49289206-01d88f00-f4f3-11e8-8a79-efe8e5a2fcb4.png" width="600" alt="Gumponents!">

-# Super userful Gutenberg components for WordPress.
+# Super useful Gutenberg components for WordPress.

 Gumponents are a bunch of Gutenberg components, built in React, which are meant to be used by WordPress developers while building Gutenberg blocks.